particle-iot/device-os/system/system-flags.md

 - checked in wlan loop, and when reset calls `WiFi.connect()`
 - ?? not cleared in `WiFi.off()`

+## 'WLAN_CONNECTING'

+Set when the wlan subsystem is attempting to conenct to an AP.
+Cleared once finally conencted.

+This is used to prevent re-entrant calls to WiFi.connect().

 ## `WLAN_CONNECTED`
 Flag set when the WiFi module has made a successful connection to the WAP.